riceissa/contentcreation/linking-style.md

 A numerical link occurs when the text of a link is a number, such as `1` or `2`.

+An example appears in a [post on the GiveWell blog](http://blog.givewell.org/2015/04/09/translational-science-and-the-valley-of-death/), where the sentence "It appears to me that the creation of NCATS was met with some negative reaction from the scientific community, as evidenced by three posts (1, 2, 3) by chemist Derek Lowe" contains three numerical links pointing to three posts (`1, 2, 3`).

 ## Here links

 A here link is a link in which the text of a link is the word "here".